ijadams/serp-user-script/README.md

-A chome extension to semi-automatically check keyword rankings in Google search results.
+A user script for semi-automatically check keyword rankings in Google search results.